liyasthomas/mnmlurl/README.md

 :fire: **Custom and random alias support**: Add your own custom alias or generate a random one.

+:1234: **Qenerate QR code**: Create and download shortened URL's QR code.

+:alembic: **Manage URLs**: Delete already created alias to update/create new URLs.

 :zap: **Performance**: mnmlurl is a thin web app on top of HTML, CSS and JavaScript.
 Being a Progressive web app, mnmlurl offers lightning fast loading and offline support via workbox and service worker.

 :information_desk_person: **Browser extension**:  Get mnmlurl [Chrome browser extension](https://github.com/liyasthomas/mnmlurl-extension)

+**Minimal URL can be hosted on any website hosting services like GitHub/GitLab pages, Firebase/Heroku hosting, yoursite.com, etc. For hosting in such custom domains, Its advised to `npm run-scripts build` and upload `output` folder.
+Hosting on GitHub pages was just for proof of concept.**

+**IMPORTANT: Minimal URL is an experimental project.
+Don't shorten sensitive contents/URLs with it. jsonstore.io endpoints are always public making shortened URLs visible for everyone.**

 ---